mendix/docs/content/en/docs/refguide/mobile/distributing-mobile-apps/building-min.md

 ### 1.1 iOS

+iOS builds are produced via Fastlane.

 The configuration for Fastlane resides in `/ios/fastlane/Fastlane`.
-Currently three lanes are configured internal, build and release.
-Internal should be used for internal test builds as in example detox.
-Beta pushes the resulting `ipa` to Test Flight.
-Release, creates a new release in App Store Connect; currently submitting it for review is a manual step but it might change.
+Currently three lanes are configured internal, build, and release:
+* Internal should be used for internal test builds as in example detox
+* Beta pushes the resulting `ipa` to Test Flight
+* Release creates a new release in App Store Connect

+Currently submitting the app for review is a manual step, but this might change.

 {{% alert color="warning" %}}
 For the **Beta** and **Release** lanes, before building, be sure to change the **VERSION_NUMBER** in the `Fastlane` config file manually.